Skip to content

 Brailles a string through the currently active screen reader, if supported.

-bool screen_reader_braille(string text);
+bool screen_reader_braille(const string&in text);

 Arguments: